Brietoe/Sentinel/README.md

 Not all fields need to be used and different transaction types would come with different options.

 Any access token can be revoked at any time.

-### Note:
-I got married this week and am handling this submission while on travel.
-In process of porting design details from hardwritten paper notes to Github.

 ##	Requirements
 * NodeJS (Tested with v17.0.1)